We all have wool sweaters

 Be careful not to put your clothes in the tumble dryer.
 We strongly advise against putting alpaca wool in the dryer.

 Moreover, the dyes used on all our products are not chemical but come from the natural dyes of Alpaca wool or from mineral pigments.

 These pigments are more resistant than chemical dyes and are more environmentally friendly.
 Thus, these techniques will allow you to have access to colours that last over time.

 Cleaning sheep's wool

-To understand its cleaning, it is important to know about sheep's wool.
+To understand its cleaning, it is important to know more about sheep's wool.

 Indeed, sheep, needing to stay warm during the winter, will grow their fleece to protect themselves from the temperatures.
 Their hair has therefore adapted to the different weather conditions in which they live.

-For example, sheep have thicker hairs on top of their fleece to protect them from rain, wind or snow.
+For example, sheeps have thicker hairs on top of their fleece to protect them from rain, wind or snow.
 It is this part of the wool that makes some sheep's wool clothing waterproof.

 Then there are finer hairs that are closer to the sheepskin.
 These hairs correspond to the down, finer, more delicate, they are the ones that keep us warm.

 Sheep's wool is very warm, resistant and can have beneficial properties for people who need warmth and want to stay warm over a certain period of time.